erikthe-viking/lanyon/about.md

 <img src="/images/erik.png" alt="erik"
 	title="Head shot" width="130" height="130" align="right" />

 Im currently a Software Engineer at Rebellion Defense, an AI startup focused on novel applications of AI for the military and DoD.
-I studied Computer/Cowboy Engineering (CS and EE) at the greatest university in the world Texas A&M. In addition with my limited free time I am a competitive Judo black belt and Brazilian Jiu Jitsu blue belt (at this point a giant meme if i ever get promoted to purple).
+I studied Computer/Cowboy Engineering (CS and EE) at the greatest university in the world Texas A&M. In addition I train/compete in Judo and Brazilian Jiu Jitsu.

 ## Interests

 Professional Interests:
 * Defense technology
-* Fintech (not blockchain / crypto)
 * Distributed systems
-* Practical applications of Machine learning
+* Applied Machine learning

 Personal Interests:
 * Brazilian Jiu Jitsu & Judo